dprojects/getDimensions/Docs/README.md

 ### q - report type

 This type of report is `default` type of report.
 It is the shortest one.
 It can be used for huge projects to make simple short report.
 Also if You do not need to take care of something like `grain direction`, `detailed edgeband`, `wood type`, `wood color`, this type of report is just for You.
 Personally, I prefer this type of report the most.
-Also this type of report has space at the left side, so You can have to add extra notes later after print.
+Also this type of report has space at the left side, so You can add extra notes later after print.

-* To create quantity report just set `Report type` variable to `q` and run the macro:
+* To create the quantity report just set `Report type` variable to `q` and run the macro:

     ![ReportTypeQ001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/ReportTypeQ001.png)